 - Deposit insurance up to EUR 100,000

-Of course, if you want to tap into the benefits of a non-resident bank account you need to successfully open a bank account.
-You also need to know which European or which EU country is best for you to open from abroad.
-That means knowing where the account opening hurdles are for your specific situation.
-And, it also means preparing your application correctly and avoiding costly mistakes.
+Non-residents who want to tap into these benefits need to know which European or EU country is best for them.
+That means knowing where the account opening hurdles are for their specific situation and how to prepare their application correctly and avoid costly mistakes.

-While we won’t go into all the details in this article, we will discuss one of the most common mistakes that international non-residents make when opening European bank accounts for non-residents.
-And, that is: knowing why you want to open bank accounts in Europe in the first place.
+We won’t go into all the details in this article, however, we do discuss one of the most common mistakes that non-residents make when opening European bank accounts and that is: knowing why you want to open bank accounts in Europe in the first place.

 Who Can Open a European Bank Account Online?

-Basically, anyone can open a European bank account as a non-resident.
-But, non-residents need to demonstrate a justifiable reason for wanting an account in the first place.
+Anyone can open a European bank account as a non-resident.
+Non-residents, however, need to demonstrate a justifiable reason for wanting a European bank account in the first place.

-Note: This is important because your reason for wanting to bank in a country can make or break your application.
-So, it’s important to have this sorted before applying for an account.
+Note: This is important because your reason for wanting to bank in a country makes or breaks your application.
+It’s important to have this sorted out before applying for an account.

-Reasons to Open European Bank Accounts for Non-Resident Individuals
+Reasons to Open a European Bank Account as a Non-Resident

 - Own or rent real estate in Europe